 We have been assembling and installing small 10 watt solar panels with LED lights on homes, shacks, trailers, and Hogans on the Navajo reservation since January of 2016 due to the lack of access to electricity in so many places on the reservation.
 This ministry was started to provide lighting in homes at night for children on the reservation to do their homework instead of breathing in toxic fumes from kerosene lamps.
 Unfortunately, due to Covid-19, we have had to suspend our solar lighting program.
 When it is determined to be safe to go inside homes on the reservation again, we will resume our solar lighting ministry at that time.
 Please watch for updates on this page.

 We coordinate several food drives throughout the year to supply much needed food to families on the Navajo Nation.
-Information about future drives can be found here.
-Stay tuned!
+Our next food drive will be on April 17th from 10:00 am to 3:00 pm.

 Family to Family

 Each Durango and Native family interested in participating will need to complete an application.
-Durango families can go to the church website (www.summitdurango.org) for a copy of the application and to review the descriptions of Native families available for adoption.
-After reviewing the applications, the Family to Family committee will match up the participants.
+Durango area families can click on the link below to access the application form.
+After reviewing the submitted applications, the Family to Family committee will match up the participants.
 Durango families will be given containers and a schedule of when to bring their items to the church.

 We believe that inter-cultural relationships provide significant benefits.
 Therefore, we encourage all participants to get to know one another by phone or mail, whatever is manageable for them.
 It is our hope that each participant will grow through respectful sharing and understanding of our cultural differences and similarities.